 - The Greatest Story Never Told: Anataeus wistfully bemoans that the story of how he manufactured the Universal Solvent (one of the aspirations of classical alchemy) will never be known, but survival and their revenge against House Colvan hinging on no evidence of his work remaining wins out over his desire for recognition.

 - Time Skip: The "Production Alchemy" puzzles take place an unspecified number of years after the main story, as the "Fragrant Powders" puzzle refers to the assassination of Taros Colvan happening "many years ago".

-- Unspoken Plan Guarantee: Exaggerated, as we never actually learn what Carla's plan for revenge on House Colvan was, even after it is executed and the debris settles.
-From the little bits of dialogue and the compounds Anataeus makes for her, it appears to involve Carla making a dazzling appearance at her first official high society event, seducing Taros Colvan, giving him the Kiss of Death with the poisonous lipstick Anataeus created for her, then pinning it on Colvan's own alchemist, Verrin Ravari.
+- Unspoken Plan Guarantee: Exaggerated, as we never actually learn what Clara's plan for revenge on House Colvan was, even after it is executed and the debris settles.
+From the little bits of dialogue and the compounds Anataeus makes for her, it appears to involve Clara making a dazzling appearance at her first official high society event, seducing Taros Colvan, giving him the Kiss of Death with the poisonous lipstick Anataeus created for her, then pinning it on Colvan's own alchemist, Verrin Ravari.
 Meanwhile, Nils sneakily places timed explosives (also created by Anataeus) around the Colvan estate to go off the moment Taros dies, ensuring the downfall of his House.
 And while all that is happening, Anataeus invents the Universal Solvent to destroy all evidence of his involvement, leaving behind a mannequin sprayed with hallucinogens to buy time while he and Concordia skip town.